Dr Kenny Roberts

 My research combines state-of-the-art single molecule in situ hybridisation and sequencing technologies with cutting edge high-throughput microscopy to visualise the expression of genes within human tissues in a spatially resolved manner.

-- Technology development and establishment.
 The world of spatial genomics and transcriptomics has exploded in recent years, along with the breadth of technologies available.
-I work closely with external collaborators and industrial partners to develop, transfer, and establish spatial technologies such as in situ sequencing and NanoString WTA, as well as adjacent imaging technologies such as flow cell-mediated cyclic microscopy, within the Cellular Genetics programme.
+I work closely between external collaborators and commercial partners, and Sanger faculty teams and pipelines in order to develop, transfer, and establish spatial technologies such as Xenium in situ sequencing as resources for the institute.
+I collaborate with colleagues in histology, microscopy, and image analysis to generate spatially-resolved biological data that complement single-cell transcriptomic approaches.

 My timeline